Daglish Business Process Mapping

-Business process mapping is a part of project planning used for a range of different project types, from improvement projects to more intense business process re-engineering projects.
-Business process re-engineering is the drastic redesign of the entirety of the enterprise’s processes.
+Business process mapping is an important part of project planning used for a range of different project types, these can be from improvement projects to more intensive business process re-engineering projects.
+Business process re-engineering is the drastic redesign of the entirety of the company’s processes.
 Some businesses choose to map their processes because they are wanting to improve strategic planning and develop metrics for reporting.

 - Process standardization

 - Employee onboarding and training

 - Compliance with regulating agencies (e.g. International Organization for Standardization, 2002 Sarbanes-Oxley Act)